2024 Reverse Mortgage Age Requirements

 What is the minimum age for a Jumbo Reverse Mortgage?

-I am 71, and my wife is 69.
-Would it benefit us to wait 6 months until my wife turns 70 before we get our reverse mortgage?
+My wife and I are 71 and 69.
+Would it benefit us to wait until she turns 70 before applying for a reverse mortgage?

-Is there any age limitation to getting a reverse mortgage?
+Is there any age limit for getting a reverse mortgage?

 Can you outlive a reverse mortgage?

-Can I get a reverse mortgage if my daughter (Co-owner of the house) is not yet 62?
+Can I get a reverse mortgage if my daughter is a co-owner and under 62?

 Can your heirs join you in a reverse mortgage if they meet the age requirement?

-Can I obtain a reverse mortgage if I have less than 50% equity in my home?
+Can I get a reverse mortgage if I have less than 50% equity in my home?

 In Texas, do both applicants for a reverse mortgage need to be at least 62 years old?

 My spouse and I are 62, but his name is not on the mortgage.
-If I died before him, would he be allowed to stay in the home with the reverse mortgage?
+If I pass away before him, would he be allowed to stay in the home?

 ARLO recommends these helpful resources: